Cremation Package Questions

 If you desire to view the body, we can arrange a private goodbye at our crematory (Additional Fees Apply).
 We can also make arrangements to have the body embalmed and dressed for a public viewing.
 Our directors will be happy to go over the different options available and the costs associated with each of them.

 Our goal is to complete the cremation as quickly as possible; however, the process is dependent on several different state agencies and the doctor who is responsible for signing the death certificate.
 For 90% of the families we serve the average turnaround is 3 to 7 business days.
 If your arrangements are time sensitive you may want to consider our Silver or Gold packages.
-Families that purchase our Silver or Gold package will be given priority when scheduling their loved ones cremation.
+Families that purchase our Priority or Premium Package will be given priority when scheduling their loved ones cremation.

 Please note: Texas Law gives the physician up to ten business days to sign a death certificate.
 Without a signed death certificate we cannot move forward with the cremation.